associatesman/associatesman/README.md

-- Hi, I am @associatesman
-- I'm a CS student at Bilkent University
+CS student at Bilkent University
-- I'm a retired Informatics Olympian